instadeepai/AlphaNPI/README.md

 The following allows to assert the results disclosed in the paper

+    cd validation/

-cd validation/ then run one of the scripts:
+Then run one of the scripts:

     python validate_hanoi.py --verbose --save-results